MicrosoftDocs/azure-reference-other/studio-module-reference/group-categorical-values.md

 9. Continue to type new level names and type or paste values that should be mapped to the new level.

     > [NOTE]
     > Be careful and save your list of values in a separate file!
-If you change the number of levels, any strings you previously typed will be removed, and you must start over.
+If you change the number of levels, any strings that you previously typed are removed, and you must start over.
 However you can revert to the original settings.

 10. Run the experiment.

+### Results

-11. To view the results, right-click the **Group Categorical Values** module, select **Results dataset**, and click **Visualize**.
+To view the results, right-click the **Group Categorical Values** module, select **Results dataset**, and click **Visualize**.

 ## Examples

-There are no examples of this module in the [Model Gallery](https://gallery.cortanaintelligence.com/).
+For examples of macine learning in action, see the [Azure AI Gallery](https://gallery.cortanaintelligence.com/).

-However, you can try it for yourself by using a small dataset with some string variables that can be easily grouped, such as the Automobile price dataset that is provided in Azure Machine Learning Studio.
+You can also try this module for yourself, by using a small dataset with some string variables that can be easily grouped, such as the **Automobile price** dataset that is provided in Azure Machine Learning Studio.

 Let's assume that you want to group cars in the Automobile price dataset by engine size, using the number of cylinders.
 Rather than lots of different engine sizes, you will create the new levels, "big", "small", and "other" as follows: